SNOMED-Documents/snomed-starter-guide/14-the-organization-behind-snomed-ct.md

-# SNOMED CT Starter Guide : 14.
-The Organization Behind SNOMED CT
+# 14. The Organization Behind SNOMED CT

 This section provides an overview of: